 What are the Emergency Redhawk Dining Cards?

-We know that students may experience unexpected financial emergencies or hardships that can have a significant impact on their ability to access basic needs and persist in school.
 Similar to our OMA Emergency Fund, the Emergency Redhawk Dining Cards are available to provide resources for non-tuition related financial emergencies.

-Specifically, the Emergency Redhawk Dining Cards are intended to provide temporary food assistance for students while they recover from unexpected financial hardship and find longer-term solutions for their financial circumstances.
+The Emergency Redhawk Dining Cards are intended to provide temporary food assistance for students while they recover from unexpected financial hardship and find longer-term solutions for their financial circumstances.

 What is considered an “unexpected financial emergency” or hardship?